 Best Set: Lotus Trolley Bags Reusable Grocery Cart Bags

 Cannot be used as regular bags

-The set includes four roomy totes, one of which is insulated for things like milk, cheese, and meat.
-Each one is big enough for about 50 pounds of food, and the insulated tote can even fit standard frozen pizza boxes—something most other reusable bags can’t easily accommodate.
+The set includes four roomy totes, and one is insulated for milk, cheese, and meat.
+Each one is big enough for about 50 pounds of food, and the insulated tote can fit standard frozen pizza boxes—something most other reusable bags can’t easily accommodate.